AurelicButter/AniList-Node/documentation.md

 - `people.descriptions` | Person's description
 - `people.isFavourite` | [Requires login] Check if person is favourited
 - `people.siteUrl` | Person's AniList page
+- `people.favourites` | Number of users that have favourited the person.

 ## Character Unique
 - `character.media` | All media that the character is in (Returns id, idMal, title (All four options), and format)